hamaga22/BirdNET-Pi/README.md

 Icon made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>
 </p>

+## About _this_ fork (hamaga22's):
+I made a couple changes to the install script so that the python packages are installed one at a time instead of all at once.
+This is what enabled me to install BirdNET-Pi on a Raspberry Pi Zero W 2; without the change installation consistently failed due to insufficient RAM, even with a huge swap.

 ## About this fork:
 I've been building on [mcguirepr89's](https://github.com/mcguirepr89/BirdNET-Pi) most excellent work to further update and improve BirdNET-Pi.
 Maybe someone will find it useful.